camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway.md

 For deploying purposes, it is easier to use environment variables.
 The following sections outline usage of these variables.
 As Helm is the recommended way to deploy Camunda 8, we will explain some configuration options here as well.
 Find more information about possible Zeebe Gateway Helm chart [configurations](https://artifacthub.io/packages/helm/camunda/camunda-platform#zeebe-gateway-parameters).

 :::note
 The Zeebe Gateway is a Spring Boot application.
-As such, [many common Spring Boot properties will simply work out of the box](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html).
+As such, [many common Spring Boot properties will work out of the box](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html).

 Additionally, its REST server is a reactive Spring Boot server (powered by WebFlux), and can be configured using the standard `server.*` properties, as well as the usual WebFlux properties.
-Its management server (e.g. where actuator endpoints live) is configured as a child application context, and is also a reactive, WebFlux server.
+Its management server (for example, where actuator endpoints live) is configured as a child application context, and is also a reactive WebFlux server.
 It can be configured via `management.server.*` properties.
 :::

 ### server

 The `server` configuration allows you to configure the main REST server.
-Below are a few common ones, [but you can find a more exhaustive list here.](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.server)
+Below are a few common ones, but you can find a more exhaustive list [in the official Spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.server).

 | Field | Description                                                                                                               | Example value |
 | ----- | ------------------------------------------------------------------------------------------------------------------------- | ------------- |